What time does school start and finish?

 Telephone the school office (01384 818790 option 2)

 What do I do if my child is ill?

 On your child’s first day of absence you need to contact us to report the reason for absence.
-You should do this by telephoning the school’s absence line on 01384 818790, choose option 1 and leave your child’s name, class and the reason for the absence.
+You should do this by logging this in the absence section of your ParentMail account, or alternatively, please send an email to firstname.lastname@example.org and leave your child’s name, class and the reason for the absence.
 This will then be marked appropriately onto your child’s class register.